 As far as bird migration is concerned, the emerging picture shows that many species that breed in the northern hemisphere have been arriving later than normal in South Africa since the second half of the 20th century.
 The delayed arrival can result in birds missing important food peaks, which can have disastrous impacts on bird populations.

-So, if you are based in a savanna region and are interested in participating in the project - or have already been collecting such information - please contact Dr Dave Thompson on email@example.com or Tel 013 735 3535/ 013 735 3534 to register as a participant.
-Alternatively, download a registration form from http://ndlovu.saeon. ac.za, email it to email@example.com or fax it to 013 7353544.
+If you are based in a savanna region and are interested in participating in the project - or have already been collecting such information - please contact Dr Dave Thompson on email@example.com or Tel 013 735 3535/ 013 735 3534 to register as a participant.